 Laura was ready to take a chance that people would be willing to pay for objective advice – someone free of proprietary products who could take a look at the complete financial picture and fit the right tools with the right job.

 That risk paid off.
 And her goals today are the same as they were then: to help people build and maintain financial independence in a way that promoted honor and decency – the Laurel Wealth Planning way.

-“Once you know the technical stuff in your profession – I’ve done it now for almost thirty years (and plan on a great deal more!) – then you get to focus on how best to match that to the person.
+“Once you know the technical stuff in your profession, then you get to focus on how best to match that to the person.
 A lot of experience and desire goes into helping people, especially when a significant life transition, like death or divorce, uproots their foundation.
 Keeping the person supported is just as important as keeping the money strong.”

 When it comes to financial planning and wealth management, Laura has always been as strategic as she is human.
 It stems from the day when, as a child, she stood in the corner store with two nickels in her hand, analyzing the candy choices before her.
 Stuck between two worthy options, she had to decide which would be the better investment.
 After all, Pixy Stix might be more interesting, but the Tootsie Pop… well, that had staying power.

 Of the many accolades Laura has earned over the years, none pleases her more than being invited by her peers in law and accounting to address them on the complex issues of financial planning and wealth management.
 Laura has been asked to speak multiple times including at the Family Law Institute, and at the Minnesota Society of CPAs’ Estate Planning Conference.
 In addition to being a frequent teacher within her own profession, she has also taught at Ruth L. Hayden & Associates’ very popular “Women and Money” classes and been quoted in the StarTribune, the Minnesota Women’s Press and Forbes.
 There is more about Laura’s teaching and publishing here.